Yelinz/switchingsoftware/README.md

 [Switching.software](https://switching.software) is based on the work of [switching.social](https://web.archive.org/web/20190915101437/https://switching.social/).
 There has been a lot of adaptions since its shutdown in September 2019.
 We added graphics, rearranged entries, updated texts and much more.
 Nevertheless, it still guides us on our way.

 All content was, is and will always be licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Excluded are the logos/icons of the entries, which are included under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) and keep their original licensing.

 ## Surroundings